 Viewing lecture presentations is an important aspect of the learning process.
-The lecture provides the main presentation of the course material beside the textbook.
+The lecture provides the main presentation of the course material in addition to the textbook.
 Each lecture consists of several videos for a total of approximately 1 hour.
 Lecture outlines can be printed from Canvas and used to take notes.